 - Start from Església de Sant Jaume at Carrer de Ferran, 28, Barri Gòtic

 - 8.00 PM: Meet with the 5.00 PM procession in front of Barcelona Cathedral

 - Finish at 23:00 at Església de Sant Jaume

 - Route: Església de Sant Jaume, Carrer Ferrán, Plaça Sant Jaume, Carrer Bisbe, Avinguda de la Catedral, Boters, Portaferrissa, La Rambla and Ferrán, Església de Sant Jaume

 To attend mass services, you can go to Santa Maria del Mar church, Barcelona Cathedral or the Sagrada Familia.

 This old tradition dating back from the XVII is a very emotional procession.
 The figure of the Christ is carried along the street of the old town of Badalona in complete silent.
 The dim light of the candles on the balconies and windows and lights around the figure emphasize the solemn atmosphere.
 The procession starts at 9.00 pm from Parròquia de Santa Maria (see map below) on Maundy Thursday.

 Semana Santa and Easter are a great opportunity for people in Spain and in Barcelona to gather and savour ever-lasting meals.
 One of the most typical specialities is the “Mona de Pascua”.
 Its origins and meaning are not certain but it most certainly comes from pagan traditions adopted by Christians.

-The Mona is usually eaten on Easter Sunday and is offered by godparents to their godchildren and by grandparents to
+Godparents usally offer the Mona on Easter Sunday to their godchildren and by grandparents to

 Also, producing monas is a proper culinary art.
 Indeed, chocolatiers all over Catalonia let their imagination elaborate the craziest creations and the best one are shown on TV.